AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 PSR-6 is the proposal from the [PHP-FIG (PHP Framework Interop Group)](http://www.php-fig.org/) of a set of cache interfaces that can assist programmers in writing decoupled code.
 The idea is that cache drivers can implement these interfaces and then code can depend on the interface rather than the underlying cache driver or system.

+By tomorrow, as of the time of writing this article, these interfaces will have been ratified and set in stone.

 Here are the basic interfaces that have been proposed:

 {% highlight php %}